Menu Close

 Steps of submandibular gland surgery

-1. The patient lies supine with the face turned away from the operative side.
+1. Patient position & Anaesthesia.
+The patient lies supine with the face turned away from the operative side, neck slightly extended (shoulder roll).
+General anaesthesia with oral endotracheal tube.

-2. A horizontal incision is made at least 2 cm below the inferior border of the mandible parallel to a natural skin crease.
+3. Skin Incision.
+A horizontal incision is made at least 2 cm below the inferior border of the mandible, ideally in a natural skin crease.
 The length of the incision should be 3-4 cm.

-3. Protection of the Marginal mandibular branch of the facial nerve.
-The marginal mandibular branch of the facial nerve enters the neck 1cm in front of the angle of the mandible, loops over the facial artery and vein 2cm below the lower border of the body of the mandible before sweeping superiorly to the angle of the mouth.
+4. Flap elevation & Protection of the Marginal mandibular branch of the facial nerve.
+The marginal mandibular branch of the facial nerve enters the neck 1cm in front of the angle of the mandible, loops over the facial artery and vein 2cm below the lower border of the body of the mandible, before sweeping superiorly to the angle of the mouth.

 Generally, the submandibular gland is removed without the identification of the marginal mandibular nerve to avoid its injury.
 For this, a superior subplatysmal flap is not raised as the marginal mandibular branch of the facial nerve runs in the same tissue plane.
 Elevation of the subplatysmal flap superiorly may cause inadvertent injury to the nerve and cause paresis in the postoperative period.

 10. A small vacuum drain is inserted and brought out through the skin posteriorly.
-The wound is closed in two layers.
+The wound is closed in two layers (deep fascia, platysma/skin).

 Complications